luizalabs/django-toolkit/docs/concurrent.md

 ## Locks

-The lock context are used to ensure that piece of code run only once.
+The lock context is used to indicate that a block of code entered in a [critical section](https://en.wikipedia.org/wiki/Critical_section).

 ### Local memory lock